 These laws also vary depending on the state you live in and deal with location, condition, and the restrictions on properties.
 Usually, disclosure laws are in place so that those renting properties comprehend exactly what they are signing up for.
 In many situations, owners are required to disclose any known or unknown presence of toxic substances like lead paint and asbestos.
 But other less-obvious disclosures must also be required depending on your state.

 As a property owner, it is likely that you will want your new investment covered by commercial property insurance.
 Having insurance in place might help cover your property and the tenant’s property should an accident take place.

 4. Land Use and Zoning Laws

 Generally, state or local legislators dictate how zoning and land use regulations are enforced.
 These laws determine how a property can be utilized.
 When you understand the regulations in your area, you can protect yourself from zoning violations.

 Rental agreements are contracts that are legally binding by one party or the other, and are accepted by both parties.
 These documents must be specifically designed to contain rigid verbiage to stand up to any challenge that may arise.

 As these topics are reviewed and considered related to investing in commercial real estate, consider a professional to assist.
-Also, if you are an individual or an organization in need of a commercial real estate lawyer, contact Warren S. Dank, Esq.
+Also, if you are an individual or an organization in need of a commercial real estate lawyer, contact Warren S. Dank, Esq., P.C.
 Call us today to schedule a free consultation.